Articles and Questions

 The millennium is best understood as a bridge that moves the world forward.
 The world will be purged by fire and many souls will be exposed to truth for the first time.
 There will be revelation, trial, and tribulation (see What Does Faith Save us From?).
 At the end, there will be another test through deception.

 These trials and tests lead up the final judgment.
 This final judgment is the dividing line for unbelievers.
-Every soul has been tried, and their works, both good and evil, are exposed.
-The sheep will be separated from the goats, and evil will be defeated forever.
+Every soul has been tried, and their works are exposed.
+The sheep will be separated from the goats, and evil will be gone forever.